 Physical Accessibility at SPL

-The Stratford Public Library is an historic Carnegie building.
+The Stratford Public Library is located in a historic Carnegie building.
 Efforts have been made to improve accessibility and will continue to be made over time.
 Should you require assistance, please contact Library staff.

 Although SPL was built in 1903, we have made attempts to make the building more physically accessible, including: